CaseyH33/Shift-Cipher-Drupal/README.txt

 -Clone the repository from GitHub
 -Open MAMP, direct the path to the root project folder, and start the servers -Go to localhost:8888/phpmyadmin
--Select Import->Choose File, then select the database localhost.sql.zip in sites/db-backup, and click Go -Under Privileges, select Add User and add the database user listed below -Open the site in your browser from your localhost
+-Select Import->Choose File, then select the database casey_cipher.sql.zip in sites/db-backup, and click Go -Under Privileges, select Add User and add the database user listed below -Open the site in your browser from your localhost